Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Price of Composition

 Equipped with the results from~\cref{sec:efficiency and bb} we can study the performance of the proposed mechanisms at equilibrium.
-In particular, we are interested in understanding the quality of the equilibria emerging as the results of the no-regret learning dynamics in which each bidder behaves as an external-regret minimizer.
+We study the quality of the equilibria emerging as the results of the no-regret learning dynamics in which each bidder behaves as an external-regret minimizer.
 To do so, we propose the \emph{price of composition} (PoC) as a natural measure to evaluate the social welfare guarantee of our mechanisms at equilibrium.
-For an arbitrary mechanism, the social welfare attained under given bid profile $\bv\in\Sigma$, valuation profile $\vv\in\V$, and quality factor profile $\bb{\gamma}$ is
+For an arbitrary mechanism, the social welfare attained for bids $\bv$, valuations $\vvec\in\V$, and quality factors $\bb{\gamma}$ is

-Given an equilibrium strategy $\sigma\in\bcce$ in an incomplete-information game, its social welfare is evaluated by comparing it to the expected ex-post social welfare of the GSP mechanism, which we denote by $\expe_{\vv,\gammav}[SW^\textsc{g}(\vv,\gammav)]$.
-In particular, we can define the following worst-case ratio \begin{definition} The \emph{price of composition (PoC)} of a composite mechanism \textsc{c} is defined as
+Given an equilibrium strategy $\sigma\in\bcce$ in an incomplete-information game, its social welfare is evaluated by comparing it to the expected ex-post social welfare of the GSP mechanism, which we denote by $\expe_{\vvec,\gammav}[SW^\textsc{g}(\vvec,\gammav)]$.
+In particular, we can define the following worst-case ratio. \begin{definition} The \emph{price of composition (PoC)} of a composite mechanism \textsc{c} is defined as